 How to Make Catsup

 I know what you’re thinking.
-Why would anyone want to know how to make catsup when they can just buy a bottle in the grocery store?
+Why would anyone want to know how to make catsup.
+After all, you can just buy a bottle in the grocery store?
 I used to think that, too.
 That is, until we made our own just for fun many years ago.
 Homemade catsup is AMAZING!
 It’s kind of like a gourmet steak sauce in our opinion.

 It all started when I was perusing the catalog from Nichols Garden Nursery, which is located in Albany, Oregon.
 I stumbled across the “Cook’s Corner” section where they were selling catsup spice.
 Intrigued, I ordered some.
 Little did I know it would become a tradition to make a batch of catsup every summer! (oh, and whether you spell it “catsup” or “ketchup,” this is tasty stuff, folks!)

-It isn’t complicated but it is time-consuming as you have to let the tomato puree boil down for quite a few hours until it’s the consistency of catsup.
+It isn’t complicated but it is time-consuming.
+Why?
+You have to let the tomato puree boil down for a few hours until it’s the consistency of catsup.
 My best tip is to grow or purchase paste tomatoes such as ‘Amish Paste’, ‘San Marzano’, ‘Italian Pompeii’ or ‘Roma’.
 Paste tomatoes are different from regular tomatoes because they are much meatier and have less juice.
 That means they’ll boil down much more quickly which is the goal.

 Let’s go through the steps: